MileHacker Logo

 Sea/River Arrivals

-Foz do Iguaçu is an inland city, so direct sea arrivals do not apply.
+Foz do Iguaçu is a landlocked city, so direct sea arrivals do not apply.
 River transportation mainly serves local use or specific tours.

 River Transportation Options

-• Scenic Boat Tours: Available on the Iguaçu River below the falls (Macuco Safari) and on the Paraná River.
+• Scenic Boat Tours: Available on the Iguaçu River under the falls (Macuco Safari) and on the Paraná River.
 These are recreational tours.

-• Itaipu Dam Boat Tour: A specific boat tour exists on the Itaipu Lake, providing views of the dam from the water.
+• Itaipu Dam Boat Tour: A specific boat tour exists on the Itaipu Lake, providing views of the dam from a boat.
 This is a guided tour, not public transport.

 • Connections to Land Transportation: Any river-based activities or tours connect directly to land transportation at their embarkation points.